djeriko/officer-personal-area/README.md

 ### Build a release APK

 If you're ready to release and distribute the app, you must build a release APK that is signed with the private key.
-Ask `keystore.properties` file from the Architect to be able to sign the release APK. `keystore.properties` must be placed in the root directory of the repository before building the APK.
 To initiate a release build, invoke the `Release`:

 -   On Windows: